Dear reader of ADxS.org, please excuse the disruption.

 If the long-lasting noradrenaline level is in order, an increase regularly causes receptor downregulation, i.e. a compensatory adjustment of the receptors in the direction of reduced sensitivity.

 As an unverified hypothesis, we are considering whether intermittent administration (every 2 to 4 days or interruption of administration every 3 days) could prevent such receptor adaptations.
-Patients in whom atomoxetine has led to such adaptation reactions could discuss this with their doctor.
+People with ADHD in whom atomoxetine has led to such adaptation reactions could discuss this with their doctor.
 Experiments not agreed with the doctor are strongly discouraged!

-For the effectiveness of individual medications and forms of treatment, see Effect strength of different forms of ADHD treatment.
+For the effectiveness of individual medications and forms of treatment, see Effect size of different forms of treatment for ADHD.

 3. Indications for which atomoxetine is suitable / unsuitable